Best Online Stock Trading Sites

 Low-Cost Honorable Mention: OptionsHouse

 While OptionsHouse has great prices and a low minimum, it is, as the name suggests, mostly for options traders — which most experts say aren’t a great starting choice for beginners.
 However, you can still buy stocks, bonds, and futures there, and it only charges $4.95 for commissions, so we didn’t want to leave it out entirely.
 Its educational resources are options-heavy, but it’s a popular platform and one worth considering if only for the savings.
+Another reason to keep it in your arsenal: In 2016, OptionsHouse was acquired by E*Trade, and we can anticipate both platforms integrating their tools and services to become a truly robust powerhouse.

 Best for Slightly Higher Rollers: Charles Schwab